Mathematics, and Data

 High-Performance Computing Group

-Our High-Performance Computing group conducts fundamental computer science research pertaining to advanced computer architectures; runtime software tools, including compilers, large-scale system performance prediction, and analysis; ML and AI; and sparse tensor methods.
-Our focus is on hardware/software co-design methodologies to support new computing workloads and advanced accelerator design.
-Deep expertise in performance modeling methodologies have influenced the design of current and future large-scale computing systems and applications, while expertise in ML and sparse tensor methods are helping to shape the next generation of computational and data science capabilities for PNNL.
+Our High-Performance Computing group conducts fundamental computer science research pertaining to hardware/software codesign; hardware design automation and synthesis tools; advanced computer architecture testbeds, assessment, and evaluation; runtime software tools including compilers; large-scale system performance prediction and analysis; ML and AI; and data-intensive system design and optimization..
+Our focus is on hardware/software codesign methodologies to support new computing workloads and advanced accelerator design.
+Deep expertise in performance modeling methodologies have influenced the design of current and future large-scale computing systems and applications, while expertise in ML and data-intensive systems are helping to shape the next generation of computational and data science capabilities for PNNL.